 We have all seen pole dancers perform with very different techniques.
 Some of them jump to the bar and execute a series of stunning figures, others flow on the floor with charm.
 Although there is much more to personal style than a pole category, a few of these categories are often used to describe the different pole genres.
 Much as all of them involve a good level of physical strength and endurance, Pole Sport is the style most linked with gymnastics and the one that is more standardized.
-Artistic Pole involves a lot of body expression and elements from other dance disciplines and Exotic Pole embraces sensuality and musicality.
+Artistic Pole involves a lot of body expression and elements from other dance disciplines, and Exotic Pole embraces sensuality and musicality.

-Also known as fitness pole, this style focuses on acrobatic figures and tricks, much like figure skating.
+Also known as a fitness pole, this style focuses on acrobatic figures and tricks, much like figure skating.
 This doesn’t mean that the choreographies don’t have an artistic side, they definitely do!

-As with the rest of pole styles, the pole itself can be static or spinning: a static pole doesn’t spin on its own so the performers have to create the momentum with their moves.
+As with the rest of the pole styles, the pole itself can be static or spinning: a static pole doesn’t spin on its own, so the performers have to create momentum with their moves.
 Spinning on a static pole is a challenge!
 A spinning pole adds elegance to the performance, but the dancer has to master well the speed: not too fast for the move to be performed correctly, not too slow that the pole stops spinning before the end of the combination of tricks.

 Another category that could be included in pole sport is Ultra Pole.
 This category aims to amaze (yes, even more!) the public by being the most innovative and extreme.
 Typically, the hands are what is grabbing the pole most of the time, with less emphasis on the back of the knees.
-Jumps, flips and fast transitions are a core part of ultra pole.
+Jumps, flips, and fast transitions are a core part of the ultra pole.

-Although some basic moves can be learnt in a few weeks, mastering pole dance involves years of training and conditioning.
+Although some basic moves can be learned in a few weeks, mastering pole dance involves years of training and conditioning.
 Not surprisingly, the International Pole Sports Federation is pushing to make pole dancing an Olympic sport.
 For now, it has been granted observer status by the Global Association of International Sports Federations.
 This means we could have pole dance in the Olympics very soon!

-Artistic pole dancing
+- Artistic pole dancing

 This style is all about telling you a story.
 When you see a performance, you are able to feel what the dancer wants to transmit with the music and their moves on (and around) the pole.
 This, of course, requires a lot of creativity!
 Artistic performances are often supported by other material like live music or projections on a screen.

 Within the artistic genre, some dancers like to focus on substyles like Drama or Comedy.
-Competitions like Pole Theatre, that specialize in artistic pole across the world, offer these two as categories.
-The IPFS also added artistic pole as a competition category in 2017, so this style is now a part of the national and world championships.
+Competitions like Pole Theatre, which specialize in artistic pole across the world, offer these two as categories.
+The IPFS also added an artistic pole as a competition category in 2017, so this style is now a part of the national and world championships.

-Which one should you choose?
+Pole dancing styles – which one should you choose?